ayyucedemirbas/Machine-Learning-Pathway/README.md

 21. **MLOps:**
     - Understand the principles of MLOps and the best practices for managing the end-to-end machine learning lifecycle.
     - Continuous Integration and Continuous Deployment (CI/CD) for ML: https://cloud.google.com/architecture/architecture-for-mlops-using-tfx-kubeflow-pipelines-and-cloud-build
+    - A curated list of references for MLOps: https://github.com/visenger/awesome-mlops

 22. **Monitoring and Scaling ML Models:**
     - Explore techniques for monitoring model performance and scaling ML systems.